Scarzerolab/Leafty-SmartContract/README.md

 ## Dependencies

+This contract imports an external library for date and time utility:
+- `BokkyPooBahsDateTimeLibrary`: Used for converting Unix timestamps into a YYYYMMDD integer format (getDateKey) and for getting the day of the week.

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**